iTeam-S/Ampalibe/docs/source/messenger.rst

 .. note::

-   All returns of these functions are a POST Requests <Response>
+   - All returns of these functions are a POST Requests <Response>

-send_message
+   - notification_type, messaging_type and tag parameters can be sent in kwargs `reference/send-api <https://developers.facebook.com/docs/messenger-platform/reference/send-api/>`

+send_text
 ____________

 This method allows you to send a text message to the given recipient,